voloudakislab/antagonist/README.md

 - core.avgRankJob
 - parent.avgRankJob

-## Values for each of the Job-submission objects explained (todo: insert a screenshot img)
+## Values for each variable (see right above) of class postAntag (containing both classes would be redundant) (todo: insert a screenshot img)

 Example for avgRankJob (each of the below responds to an element of the recipe's 'variable' column with its corresponding value from the 'value' column):